MicrosoftDocs/memdocs/sccm/core/understand/use-cloud-services.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---

-# Use cloud services with System Center Configuration Manager
+# Use cloud services with Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-System Center Configuration Manager supports several cloud-based options.
+Configuration Manager supports several cloud-based options.
 These can supplement your on-premises infrastructure, and can help solve business problems like:

 -   How to manage BYOD (by using Intune for mobile device management).